bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ## Create Connections and Review Catalog
-1. Log into your Workshop DIPC Server
+1. Log into your Workshop DIPC Server.
 2. For synchronization jobs we will need a CDB (Container DB) connection to our DB.
 In the Home Page click “Create Connection” from top section

 ![](images/200/image200_5.png)